paloha/pit/readme.md

 1. Do `source ~/.bash_aliases` and now the `pit` command should be available in your terminal

-(This script needs to be sourced, otherwise the activation of virualenv would not work.)
+(This script needs to be sourced, otherwise, the activation of virualenv would not work.)

 **All your files are safe**